Société de l'assurance automobile du Québec

 Cookies are used to update and optimize our websites based on how they are used and the needs of users.
 On our websites, the two types of cookies described below are used.

-These cookies are essential to the proper operation of our websites and can therefore not be deleted.
+These cookies are essential to proper website operation and can therefore not be deleted.
 They are generally set in response to actions you take and services you request, such as setting your privacy preferences, logging in or completing forms.
-You can configure your browser to block cookies or inform you that they are being used, but some parts of the website may stop working.
+You can block cookies in your browser settings, but some parts of the website may stop working.

 Performance and analytics cookies (optional)

-These cookies allow us to monitor how our websites are used and their performance, gather usage statistics and determine traffic volume and the frequency of use of various elements on our websites (content and sections visited, pathways).
+These cookies allow us to monitor how our websites are used and their performance in order to obtain statistics on usage, traffic volume, visited content and sections as well as pathways.
 These elements allow us to improve the relevance and efficiency of our services in order to better meet your needs.
-If you block these cookies, the SAAQ will have less information to improve the performance of its websites and services.
+If you block these cookies, the SAAQ will have less information to improve website performance and service delivery.

-Certain information is gathered and kept by third parties, such as Google, on servers that may be located outside of Canada, in particular the United States.
+Certain information is collected and stored by third parties, such as Google, on servers that may be located outside of Canada, in particular the United States.

 These third-party services may send the data to other parties when legally obligated or when those parties process data for their respective accounts (e.g. billing or data storage).